Russian Missile and Drone Strikes Kill Civilians Across Multiple Ukrainian Cities

 Key Facts

-- Ukrainian officials say a drone attack killed two children in Russia.
+- Ukrainian officials stated that a drone attack in Russia killed two children.

 What Happened